h4yn0nnym0u5e/Audio/docs/bufferedPlayRec.md

 * how to create buffers
 * that `yield()` or `delay()` calls are needed if you don't let `loop()` exit
 * `play()` does *not* need a delay before `isPlaying()` becomes true

 ### Recorder
 This is a variant on the Recorder example, but using the buffered objects to record and play a _stereo WAV_ file, rather than a queue and application-based writes to record a _mono RAW_ file, plus the ``AudioPlaySdRaw`` object for playback.
 As written it uses 128k of heap for the buffers.
 You will need an audio adaptor and a source of audio connected to the line inputs for this one.
 A couple of ``AudioAnalyzePeak`` objects are used to provide a crude level meter to allow you to set up prior to recording.
 ### RecSynthMusic
 This is based on the PlaySynthMusic example.
 It plays a short piece of music using a very simple 16-voice polyphonic synth, while simultaneously recording it to three WAV files with 4, 6 and 8 tracks - the last track of the 6- and 8-track files is unconnected and hence silent.
 It then re-patches the audio connections and plays the files back, which should sound identical to the original.
 ### RecSynthMusicV2
-Same as the above, but achieves tighter note timing by using an IntervalTimer rather than `delay()`.
+Same as `RecSynthMusic`, but achieves tighter note timing by using an IntervalTimer rather than `delay()`.
+### RecSynthMusicV3
+Same as `RecSynthMusicV2`, with the addition of a file copy during the file playback phase, demonstrating the ability to isolate filesystem accesses to provide a stable system.
 ### SDpiano
 88-note 3 samples per note piano.
 See the ReadMe in the sketch folder.
 Pre-dates `AudioPreload` objects, and shows how hard it is to get it right if you don't have them...
 ### SDpianoUsingPreload